azuritecoin/OnnxDiffusersUI/README.md

 `huggingface-cli.exe login`
 When it prompts you for your token, copy and paste your token from the huggingface website then press enter.
 NOTE: when pasting, the command prompt looks like nothing has happened.
 This is normal behaviour, just press enter and it should update.

-Go to <https://huggingface.co/CompVis/stable-diffusion-v1-4> and accept the terms for the model.
+Go to <https://huggingface.co/runwayml/stable-diffusion-v1-5> and accept the terms for the model.

+### Option 1

-Go to <https://raw.githubusercontent.com/huggingface/diffusers/75bb6d2d466d742feb1e2be15f74d2605d11f0e9/scripts/convert_stable_diffusion_checkpoint_to_onnx.py> and download the script.
+Go to <https://raw.githubusercontent.com/huggingface/diffusers/89d124945add51b4218cf0a9028a3966cc9dfd47/scripts/convert_stable_diffusion_checkpoint_to_onnx.py> and download the script.
 Save the file into your working folder.
 NOTE: make sure you save this as a `.py` file and not as `.py.txt`.

 Run the Python script to download and convert:
-`python convert_stable_diffusion_checkpoint_to_onnx.py --model_path="CompVis/stable-diffusion-v1-4" --output_path="./stable_diffusion_onnx"`
+`python convert_stable_diffusion_checkpoint_to_onnx.py --model_path="runwayml/stable-diffusion-v1-5" --output_path="./stable_diffusion_onnx"`

+### Option 2

+Althernatively, you could download the pre-converted version of the model using git:
+`git clone https://huggingface.co/runwayml/stable-diffusion-v1-5 --branch onnx --single-branch stable_diffusion_onnx`

 ## Basic Script and Setup Check